 - Peel, or leave skins on, and quarter the potatoes (if using larger potatoes like russet, cut into 1 ½ inch cubes).
 If cooking with the skins, scrub potatoes well before cutting.

-- Attach lid, and make sure vent is in the SEALED position.
+- Attach lid, set vent to the SEALED position.
 Push the PRESSURE COOKER button, and manually set the time for 10 minutes (Instant Pot will come to pressure before actually cooking which may take 10 minutes).

-- Mash the potatoes with a potato masher.
-Add milk, oil/butter, salt and pepper, and stir well until fluffy and creamy, a few lumps is ok.
+- Add oil/butter, and give the mashed potatoes a mash with a potato masher.
+Add the in milk, salt and pepper, and mash & stir well until fluffy and creamy, a few lumps is ok.
 Taste for flavor, adding more salt & pepper to taste.